-Associate Professor: Faculty at this rank should have demonstrated excellence in teaching and patient care and should be engaged in some scholarly activity.
+Associate Professor: Faculty at this rank should have demonstrated excellence in teaching and patient care and should be engaged in scholarly activity that results in substantial contributions in the field.
 They should show promise of becoming leaders in their fields, should have demonstrated the likelihood of developing a high quality practice, and should have attained a reputation of excellence at the local or regional level.